infinispan/infinispan-server/README.txt

 HOW TO UPGRADE AS 7
 ===================
-To upgrade the current JBoss AS build to a newer version, you have to copy the 'jboss-as-build module' to the 'thirdparty' directory.
+To upgrade the current JBoss AS build to a newer version, you have to copy the 'jboss-as-build' module to the 'thirdparty' directory.

 1) Visit https://github.com/jbossas/jboss-as
 2) Click the 'Downloads' button